-More generally, register is also used to indicate degrees of formality in language use.
+More generally, register is used to indicate degrees of formality in language use.
+The different registers or language styles that we use are sometimes called codes.

 - Discourse Domain